 I stayed at Neve Chalet with Powder N Shine a luxury ski-in and ski-out catered chalet, situated in Grand Reberty on the piste and 5minutes from the ESF ski school.
 Neve Chalet was definitely charming and luxurious and probably one of the nicest ones that I have stayed in before.
 Not only this but the service and the owner Francesca were nothing but hospitable and made our stay, so much more enjoyable.

-I had a lovely spacious room that was decorated in a typical alpine chalet style with opened beams and looked out onto the slopes.
-The chalet had everything you want from a winter getaway, a la carte chef (who made cakes for afternoon tea), private jacuzzi, indoor sauna, a ski /board equipment area, a log burning stove that you could sit around to warm up and even a new children’s game area.
+My room was spacious and decorated in a typical alpine chalet style with opened beams and looked out onto the slopes.
+The chalet had everything you want from a winter holiday.
+A la carte chef, private jacuzzi, indoor sauna, a ski /board equipment area.
+As well as a log burning stove that you could sit around and a children’s game area.

-The Chalet also had good Free-Wifi that worked well in all areas.
+Neve Chalet Free-Wifi worked well in all areas, which is a bonus.
 I loved nothing more than coming back and sitting in front of the fire with a glass of wine and relaxing before dinner.

-- Beware if you take the Altibus for your return on a Saturday or Sunday, you will need to confirm your return ticket 48 hours in advance via phone or at the ticket counter located at the bus station.
+Beware though if you take the Altibus for your return on a Saturday or Sunday, you will need to confirm your return ticket 48 hours in advance.
+You can do this via phone or at the ticket counter located at the bus station.

 Top Tip for Les Menuires Ski Resort